Uncovering Competing Poisoning Attacks in Retrieval-Augmented Generation: Abstract

 \section{Abstract}

-Retrieval-Augmented Generation (RAG) systems, widely used to improve the factual grounding of large language models (LLMs), are increasingly vulnerable to poisoning attacks, where adversaries inject manipulated content into the retriever’s corpus.
-While prior research has predominantly focused on single-attacker settings, real-world scenarios often involve multiple, competing attackers with conflicting objectives.
-In this work, we introduce PoisonArena, the first benchmark to systematically study and evaluate competing poisoning attacks in RAG.
-We formalize the multi-attacker threat model, where attackers vie to control the answer to the same query using mutually exclusive misinformation.
-PoisonArena leverages the Bradley-Terry model to quantify each method’s competitive effectiveness in such adversarial environments.
-Through extensive experiments on the Natural Questions and MS MARCO datasets, we demonstrate that many attack strategies successful in isolation fail under competitive pressure.
-Our findings highlight the limitations of conventional evaluation metrics like Attack Success Rate (ASR) and F1 score and underscore the need for competitive evaluation to assess real-world attack robustness.
-PoisonArena provides a standardized framework to benchmark and develop future attack and defense strategies under more realistic, multi-adversary conditions.
-Project page: \url{https://poison-arena.github.io/}.
+Retrieval-Augmented Generation (RAG) systems improve the factual grounding of large language models (LLMs) but remain vulnerable to retrieval poisoning, where adversaries seed the corpus with manipulated content.
+Prior work largely evaluates this threat under a simplified single-attacker assumption.
+In practice, however, high-value or high-visibility queries attract multiple adversaries with conflicting objectives.
+Motivated by real cases, we introduce the setting of competing attacks, in which multiple attackers simultaneously attempt to steer the same (or closely related) query toward different targets.
+We formalize this threat model and propose competitive effectiveness, a metric that quantifies an attacker’s advantage under competition.
+Extensive experiments show that many strategies that succeed in the single-attacker regime degrade markedly under competition, revealing performance inversions and highlighting the limits of conventional metrics such as attack success rate and F1.
+Furthermore, we present PoisonArena, a standardized framework and benchmark for evaluating poisoning attacks and defenses under realistic, multi-adversary conditions.
+Project page and code are available online\footnote{Project page: \url{https://poison-arena.github.io/}.
+Code: \url{https://github.com/yxf203/PoisonArena}.}.